redislabs-training/ru102n/README.md

 ### Option 3: Install Redis Stack

-Redis Stack can be installed using popular package manager for both macOS and Linux.
+Redis Stack can be installed using popular package managers for both macOS and Linux.
 [Follow the instructions on redis.io](https://redis.io/docs/stack/get-started/install/) to install and start Redis Stack.

 ## RedisInsight Setup